lara-unb/CoopRobo/docs/source/mobile/pioneer/model/kinematics.rst

    :figwidth: 420 px
    :alt: The global reference frame and the robot local reference frame.

-   Wheel velocities and the robot frame.
+   Wheel velocities and the robot frame. :math:`r` is the wheel radius, while the distance between the two wheels is :math:`l`.

 The image shows the robot, the wheel velocities, and the local frame.
 :math:`\dot{\phi}_1` is the left wheel velocity along the ground and :math:`\dot{\phi}_2` the right wheel velocity.